Empowering Families, Strengthening Futures

 Every family’s situation is different and you may find us at different stages of your journey.
 That’s why we have developed information, resources and peer-led programs that are tailored for parents at every stage of their journey so you don’t have to navigate things alone.

-My Family Is In Crisis- What Can I Do?
+My Family Needs Help- What Can I Do?
 Who Can Help Me?

 Many parents come to the attention of child protection after coping alone for a long time—feeling isolated, unsure where to turn, or too afraid of judgement to ask for help.
 When life is overwhelming, the stress can spill into family life in ways no one intends, and children can be affected.